helium/HIP/0026-HIP-Voting.md

 -`votingBurn` New transcation to burn hnt to propose the transcation.
 This cost 10 HNT, and contains the info about the new hip.

 -`votingTransaction` New transcation to vote for or against a hip.
-This is a free tranasctions to the 2 wallets generated for it.
+This is a free tranasctions that sends it to one of the 2 wallets generated for it.

 -`votingTokenTransfer` New transcation to transfer your voting token from one wallet to another.
 This costs 35,000 DC's